JosiahR89/Bootcamp-Project-2/README.md

 This can be compared to a staging area where the data gets cleansed, mapped, and transformed, often to a specific schema, so it meets operational requirements.
 This process can involve any of these methods:

-* Filtering
-* Cleaning
 * Formatting the data into tables or joined tables
 * Performing calculations or summarizations
-* Converting to correct data types
+* Converting data to correct data types
 * Deduplication
+* Conducting tests/audits to ensure data quality and compliance
-* Encrypting, or protecting data governed by industry standards or government regulations.
+* Encrypting, or protecting data governed by industry standards or government regulations

 ## How we 'Transform'ed: